-Reconciliation is about building relationships, understanding and respect between Aboriginal and Torres Strait Islander people and the wider Australian community.
+Reconciliation is about recognising and respecting Aboriginal people as the original owners of this land and waters, and building relationships, understanding and respect between Aboriginal and Torres Strait Islander people and the wider Australian community.

 For the Kaurna people, 'conciliation' is a more appropriate term than 'reconciliation'.

 Conciliation is a process which involves Aboriginal and non-Aboriginal people walking together for the first time as genuinely equal partners in a shared future.

 If you would like to find out more about reconciliation, visit the Reconciliation Australia website or the Australians for Native Title and Reconciliation for more information..

 The Living Kaurna Cultural Centre is located at Warriparinga and offers Aboriginal and environmental education programs, events and performances.
 The venue is also available for hire for meetings, training days, events, and workshops another wonderful resource.